oorzkws/FactorioAchievementEnabler/readme.md

 Built with CMake, VC++ configs might not work.

 # GNU/Linux
 The method used by this project (byte patch via version.dll) is Windows specific.
-Builds will not work on GNU/Linux unless cross-compiled.
-For non-Windows users, you **may** have success importing the byte patches from [DoPatch.cpp](../../tree/master/main_dll/src/DoPatch.cpp) into something like [byte-pattern-patcher](../../../../ViRb3/byte-pattern-patcher/releases/latest) and applying it to the Factorio binary.
+Builds will not work on GNU/Linux unless cross-compiled and will not apply to Factorio's native GNU/Linux port.

 # License